2018ik/2018ik.github.io/_wiki/spirit_man.markdown

 ## Biblical Basis

-### Two Spirits

-Many verses in the Bible indicate that there is the Spirit of God as well as a spirit of man.
+Many verses in the Bible indicate that there is the Spirit of God as well as a spirit of man, sometimes even in the same verse.

+Romans 8:16 says that the Spirit witnesses with our spirit, indicating that there is both a Spirit of God and a spirit of man.
+Hebrews 4:12 draws a distinction between the soul and spirit, and 1 Thessalonians shows that man has a spirit, soul and body.

+The following sections on the three functions of the spirit contain verses which prove there is a human spirit.

 ### Conscience